justaman045/portfolio/content/posts/imports-and-functions.md

 ---
 title: Defining a Function in Python
-date: "2022-08-07"
+publishedDate: "2022-08-07"
 tags: ["python", "tutorial"]
-draft: false
+status: "published"
+type: Post
-summary: This article basically I wrote but this didn't worked out and the community didn't gave a good response.
+# summary: This article basically I wrote but this didn't worked out and the community didn't gave a good response.
 ---

 # Defining a Function in Python